Beliavsky/Fortran-code-on-GitHub/README.md

 [NEMO-examples](https://github.com/NEMO-ocean/NEMO-examples): simple configurations to study specific oceanic physical processes and be used as a tool for training

 [PSyclone](https://github.com/stfc/PSyclone): Domain-specific compiler for Finite Difference/Volume/Element Earth-system models in Fortran, from stfc

+## Economics
+[ce-fortran](https://github.com/fabiankindermann/ce-fortran/): program and compiler Database that accompanies the book "Introduction to Computational Economcis using Fortran" (2018), by Fehr and Kindermann

 ## Engineering
 [DynamicStiffness](https://github.com/jbcSmc/DynamicStiffness): calculate the harmonic response of plane frame structures, by jbcSmc